Help us keep you safe

 All criminal activity or emergencies on campus should be reported immediately to the Public Safety Office.
 Find out more about the locations and use of the Chemeketa Salem and Yamhill Valley emergency phone system or emergency response numbers for all Chemeketa locations.

-If a situation is believed to be life threatening including fire or medical emergencies – call 911 or 9-9-11 if calling from a campus phone.
+If a situation is believed to be life threatening including fire or medical emergencies – call 911.

 Public Safety employees respond to all calls for service, but prioritize response according to the immediacy of the situation.